cmwylie19/peppr/docs/030_user-guide/030_actions/010_mutate.md

       // Here we are removing an annotation from the ConfigMap.
       .RemoveAnnotation("remove-me");

     // Note that we are not returning anything here.
-This is because Pepr is tracking the changes in each action automatically.
+This is because peppr is tracking the changes in each action automatically.
   });
 ```

 ## See Also

 Looking for some more generic helpers?
-Check out the [Module Author SDK](../130_sdk.md) for information on other things that Pepr can help with.
+Check out the [Module Author SDK](../130_sdk.md) for information on other things that peppr can help with.